 The Family Support Team provides Service Coordination and funding to families and individuals, aged Birth-23.
 The goal is to provide the needed information, resources, supports and funding for families, and to support each child as they grow to adulthood.
-The Family Support Team is made up of a supervisor/team leader and five service coordinator/social workers.
+The Family Support Team is made up of a supervisor/team leader and six service coordinator/social workers.
 Birth-3 services, including service coordination, for young children with a developmental disability or delay are supported through a contract with Goodwill Industries.

 - 0-3 Early Intervention